Back | Home | Aller à version française

 Although slower in some occasions, the gestural language can almost completely compensate spoken language, and it is even more efficient than spoken language in transmitting technical knowledge, which is essentially made up of mimetic and indexating gestures.
 Today still, the apprentice learns more by following the substitutable and coaptable segments as well as the indicia indexed by his master than by reading carefully drafted descriptive texts.
 It is rare that a technical specification sheet is enough without "joining the gesture to the words".

-Recent studies verify that the introduction of sign language takes place at the same time as spoken language.
-This suggests that the fundamental phenomenon in both cases is the development of the conceptualizing association and neutralization of which Homo’s neuronic synodies are capable and which, according to opportunities, express either linguistically or gestually.
+Recent studies verify that the learning of gestural language is synchronous with that of spoken language.
+This suggests that the fundamental phenomenon in both cases is the development of the conceptualizing association and neutralization of which Homo’s neuronic synodies are capable and which, according to opportunities, express either linguistically or gesturally.
 In this sense, an anthropogeny can only be attentive to the fact that autists communicate better using gestures, for example using the American Sign Language, than with spoken languages.
 The existence of writing independent from specific languages, such as Chinese writing, completes this picture.

-Moreover, indexes play a role in every transmission of information (understood as shaping) insofar as they are the most economical and decisive framing instrument and that for transversalizing, orthogonalizing and globalizing Homo, there is no techno-semiotic transmission without some framing, whether cutting a prey, elaborating a meal, deciding of the implantation of a habitat, writing a text, making a photograph.
+Moreover, indexes play a role in every transmission of information (understood as shaping) insofar as they are the most economical and decisive instrument of framing and that - for transversalizing, orthogonalizing and globalizing Homo - there is no techno-semiotic transmission without some form of framing, whether we're cutting a prey, elaborating a meal, deciding of the implantation of a habitat, writing a text, making a photograph.
 A frame is both an index and indexation referential.
 As is the rectangular sheet on which our rectangular texts take place.

 5G2.
 Index and positive election or power: slicing, charge and indefinity